thelahunginjeet/python-modularity-maximization/README.rst

 Change log:

+- 04-29-2019 (Kevin S. Brown)
+  Pushed changes that allow working with weighted graphs (either directed or undirected).

 - 02-23-2018
   Test on Python 3

 - 10-20-2017
   Updated python codes to use NetworkX 2 APIs.
 See https://networkx.github.io/documentation/stable/release/release_2.0.html.
   Later in the day, I added a wrapper function to retrieve the largest eigenvalue and vector for 2x2 matrices since scipy.sparse.linalg.eigs do not work in that case.